Transformer-Based Autonomous Driving Models and Deployment-Oriented Compression: A Survey: Transformer Models and Tasks

-In the 3D object tracking task, most existing methods rely on heuristic strategies that uses spatial and appearance similarities.
+In the 3D object tracking task, most existing methods rely on heuristic strategies that use spatial and appearance similarities.
 However, they often fail to effectively model temporal information.
-Recent Trasnformer-based models aims to mitigate the issue.
-For example, MOTR \cite{motr2022zeng} extended the DETR model and built a multiple-object tracking (MOT) framework.
-It introduced a "track query" to model tracked instances throughout a video, designed to exploit temporal variations in video sequences and implicitly learn long-term temporal changes in targets, avoiding the need for explicit heuristic strategies.
-Unlike traditional methods that relied on motion-based and appearance-based similarity heuristics and post-processing techniques, MOTR handled object tracking without requiring track NMS or IoU matching.
-MUTR3D~\cite{zhang2022mutr3d} simultaneously performed detection and tracking by employing cross-camera and cross-frame object association based on spatial and appearance similarities.
-This approach utilized a 3D track query to directly model an object's 3D states and appearance features over time and across multiple cameras.
-During each frame, the 3D track query sampled features from all visible cameras and learnt to initiate, track, or terminate a track.
+Recent Transformer-based models address these limitations through novel query mechanisms.
+For example, MOTR \cite{motr2022zeng} extends the DETR model and builds a multiple-object tracking (MOT) framework.
+It introduces a "track query" to model tracked instances throughout a video, designed to exploit temporal variations in video sequences and implicitly learn long-term temporal changes in targets, avoiding the need for explicit heuristic strategies.
+Unlike traditional methods that rely on motion-based and appearance-based similarity heuristics and post-processing techniques, MOTR handles object tracking without requiring track NMS or IoU matching.
+Building on this foundation, MUTR3D~\cite{zhang2022mutr3d} simultaneously performs detection and tracking by employing cross-camera and cross-frame object association based on spatial and appearance similarities.
+This approach utilizes a 3D track query to directly model an object's 3D states and appearance features over time and across multiple cameras.
+During each frame, the 3D track query samples features from all visible cameras and learns to initiate, track, or terminate tracks.
+MeMOTR~\cite{gao2023memotr} further advances the field by introducing a long-term memory-augmented Transformer for multi-object tracking.
+MeMOTR uses track queries but enhances them by incorporating a long-term memory mechanism.
+It injects longer temporal information into the tracking process, significantly improving the performance of multi-target tracking.
+However, query-memory designs still rely heavily on current-frame association cues in difficult occlusion cases.
+TrajectoryFormer~\cite{chen2023trajectoryformer} complements these approaches by introducing predictive trajectory hypotheses into the Transformer tracking pipeline, so that future motion priors can directly guide association and state update.
+This design is particularly useful in crowded and short-term occlusion scenarios, where pure appearance matching is often ambiguous.
+However, despite these advancements in temporal information modeling, most of these methods focus primarily on the data association task while neglecting the accurate estimation of object states such as velocity and acceleration.
+STT~\cite{jing2024stt} addresses this gap through a unified joint optimization framework.
+It tracks objects by leveraging rich appearance, geometry, and motion signals from long-term detection history and jointly optimizes both tasks.
+STT emphasizes the importance of joint estimation tasks for autonomous driving, and to address the limitations of existing evaluation methods, it extends the MOTA metric to S-MOTA and extends the MOTP metric to MOTPs, enforcing consideration of state estimation accuracy in tracking evaluation, thereby capturing more accurate motion states of objects.

-Transformer-based approaches have made impressive progresses in 3D and general perception tasks, emphasizing the potential of developing specialised attention mechanism for a wider range of perception tasks in more complex and realistic autonomous driving scenarios.